Mexican amusement park

 When we were very young, we needed to be afraid.
 We couldn’t tell the difference between a friendly person and a predator.
 We had fewer frames of reference to judge the cost of things, both literally and figuratively.
 Fear kept us safe.

 In addressing the fear of moving to a less expensive country, we should be able to tell the difference between the dangerous and simply exotic or different.
-We should know the difference between the acceleration in our heart that comes from the prospect of adventure from the one that comes from real danger.
+We should know the difference between the acceleration in our heart that comes from the prospect of adventure as opposed to the acceleration that comes from real danger.

 If we still can’t tell the difference, this is where successful, experienced friends come in.
 Friends can help you recognize a real danger from simply fear of change if you only listen to them.
 My initial nervousness about being alone in Mexico both tickled and annoyed the experienced expats I was around, always a big clue that a fear is unfounded.

-That people, like my friends, ignore what I say about the safety of Mexico when I actually live here and instead believe stories by those who don't live here and never have, continues to confound me (Yes, Mexico can be dangerous, but not in the way they think.
-I know that.)
+That people, like my friends at home, ignore what I say about the safety of Mexico when I actually live here believing instead in stories by those who don't live here and never have continues to confound me (Yes, Mexico can be dangerous, but not in the way they think.)

 We all need friends, mentors to help us face our fears and move out of our comfort zones.
 I have achieved many things in my life simply because someone else took it as a given that I could.
-Their assumption that I was not afraid pushed me out of my comfort zone, made me do what I was actually scared to death of.
+Their assumption that I was not afraid when I was actually terrified pushed me out of my comfort zone, made me do what I was scared to death of.